AP Style Cheat Sheet

 The AP Stylebook uses what’s known as downstyle—that is, words are lowercased unless a rule says to capitalize them.
 If you can’t find a rule for capitalizing a word in the stylebook, use it in lowercase.
 The most familiar capitalization rules are as follows:

 - Capitalize common nouns such as party, river, and street when they are part of a proper name for a place, person or thing: the Libertarian Party, the Ohio River.
 But lowercase these common nouns when they stand alone or in subsequent references: “The party did not have a candidate for president,” “She nearly drowned in the river.”
 Lowercase all plural uses of common nouns: the Libertarian and Green parties, the Monongahela and Ohio rivers.

 - Lowercase the names of the seasons unless they are used in a proper name: the Summer Olympics.

 - Capitalize the word "room" only when used with the number of the room or when part of the name of a specially designated room: Room 315, the Lincoln Room.

-- Lowercase directional indicators except when they refer to specific geographic regions or popularized names for those regions: the Northeast; the Midwest.
+- Lowercase directional indicators except when they refer to specific geographic regions or popularized names for those regions.
+For example, "the Northeast" or "the Midwest."

 - Lowercase formal titles that appear on their own or follow a name (in the latter case, they should be set off by commas).
 Capitalize formal titles that come directly before a name: “The students were delighted when they heard they would meet President Bush.”
 Never capitalize job descriptions: shortstop, police officer, attorney and so on.

 The AP Stylebook entry for numerals is deceptively short.
 A close look reveals that there are plenty of rules hiding among the many cross-references.
 The most common are:

 - In general, spell out numbers one through nine and use figures for numbers 10 on up.
 However, there are many exceptions that always take figures.
 Most, but not all, involve units of measurement.
 Common exceptions include:

 - Addresses: 7 Park Place